CS2103JAN2017-W10-B3/main/docs/UserGuide.md

 Marks the task as complete and put in under the completed list. <br>
 Format: `done INDEX`

-> Mark the task at the specified `INDEX` as complete.<br>
+> * Mark the task at the specified `INDEX` as complete.<br>
-> The index refers to the index number shown in the most recent listing.<br>
+> * The index refers to the index number shown in the most recent listing.<br>
-    The index refers to the index number shown in the last task listing.
+    * The index refers to the index number shown in the last task listing. <br>
-    Index **must include the type of task**, e.g. f1 for 1st float task and **must be followed by a positive integer** 1, 2, 3, ... <br>
+    * Index **should include the type of task**, e.g. f1 for 1st float task and **must be followed by a positive integer** 1, 2, 3, ... <br>
+    * Notice that input only a positive integer without the type of task will by default be taken as a deadline task index.

 Examples:

 * `list`<br>
   `done d2`<br>
-  Marks the 2nd deadline task in the todolist as complete.
+  Marks the 2nd deadline task in the todolist as complete. <br>

 ### 2.8.
 Select a tasks: `select`

 Selects the tasks identified by the index number used in the last task listing.<br>
-Format: `select INDEX...`
+Format: `select INDEX...` or `INDEX` or `RANGE OF INDEX`

-> Selects the task at the specified `INDEX`.<br>
+> * Selects the task at the specified `INDEX`.<br>
-> The index refers to the index number shown in the most recent listing.<br>
+> * The index refers to the index number shown in the most recent listing.<br>
-    The index refers to the index number shown in the last task listing.
+    * The index refers to the index number shown in the last task listing. <br>
-    Index **must include the type of task**, e.g. f1 for 1st float task and **must be followed by a positive integer** 1, 2, 3, ... <br>
+    * Index **should include the type of task**, e.g. f1 for 1st float task and **must be followed by a positive integer** 1, 2, 3, ... <br>
+    * Notice that input only a positive integer without the type of task will by default be taken as a deadline task index <br>
+    * You can select tasks without typing out "select".
+Just the indexes would be fine. <br>
+    * You can select tasks in a range, with the indexes connected by a dash without space. <br>
+    * For the case of multiple indexes, the sequence of the number does not matter.
+You can do either e2-4 or e4-2. <br>
+    * After selection of tasks, you can carry out further actions.
+Available actions are: edit, delete and complete.

 Examples: